run-ai/docs/docs/developer/rest-auth.md

 # API Authentication

-There are two equivalent methods for call Run:AI APIs:
+There are two equivalent methods for call Run:ai APIs:

 * REST APIs
 * Kubernetes APIs.
 Using `kubectl apply` on YAML files, or calling Kubernetes directly via code.

-The following document explains how to get the credentials required to call Run:AI __REST APIs__.
-By contrast, Run:AI Kubernetes APIs, use the Kubernetes profile and are authenticated by pre-running `runai login` (or oc login with OpenShift).
+The following document explains how to get the credentials required to call Run:ai __REST APIs__.
+By contrast, Run:ai Kubernetes APIs, use the Kubernetes profile and are authenticated by pre-running `runai login` (or oc login with OpenShift).

 ## Create a Client Application

-* Open the Run:AI Run:AI User Interface.
+* Open the Run:ai Run:ai User Interface.
 * Go to `Settings | Application`
 * Create a new Application.
 * Set the required roles: